 - 1/2 tsp pure vanilla extract

 - 3/4 cup chopped pecans, walnuts, or peanuts

 Preheat the oven to 350 degrees.
 Grease a wide 2-1/2 quart baking dish.
 In a large mixing bowl, beat together the egg, milk, and melted butter.
 Add the bread cubes and cheese.
 Toss well.
 Set aside.

 In a medium saucepan, add the piloncillo or brown sugar, water, and a cinnamon stick.
 Bring to a boil, then reduce the heat to low and simmer the syrup uncovered for 5 minutes.
 Turn off the heat and remove the cinnamon stick.
 Stir in the vanilla.

 In the greased baking dish, spread half of the bread mixture evenly over the bottom.
 Scatter the nuts and raisins evenly over the bread.
 Cover with remaining bread mixture.
 Sprinkle cinnamon on top.
 Pour the sugar syrup evenly over the surface.
 With the back of a spoon, press the bread mixture gently to soak with the syrup.

-This recipe from central Mexico calls for making the sugar syrup from piloncillo and using lots of creative variations.
+This recipe from central Mexico calls for making the sugar syrup with piloncillo and using lots of creative variations.
 Sweetened dried cranberries can be used in place of or in addition to raisins.
 Also, oaxaca cheese can be used if chihuahua cannot be found.
 Glazed pecans also compliment the pudding nicely.
 Grandma Carmen used peanuts.”